kubernetes/enhancements/keps/sig-apps/4443-configurable-pod-failure-policy-reasons/README.md

 This KEP proposes to extend the Job API by adding an optional `Name` field to `PodFailurePolicyRule`.
 If unset, it would default to the index of the rule in the `podFailurePolicy.rules` slice.

+The purpose of giving the rule a name is to expose more detailed failure information inside the `JobFailed` condition reason.
 When a pod failure policy rule triggers a Job failure, the rule name would be appended as a suffix to the `JobFailed` condition reason, in the
 format: `PodFailurePolicy_{ruleName}`.
+This will allow users to set multiple pod failure policy rules and distinguish which one (if any) triggered a Job failure.

 ## Motivation